European Court of Human Rights: Procedure and decisions

 The court's chamber decides both issues regarding admissibility and merits of the case.
-Generally, both these issues are dealt with in the same judgment.
-In final judgments the court makes a declaration that a contracting state has violated the convention, and may order the contracting state to pay material and/or moral damages and the legal expenses incurred in domestic courts and the court in bringing the case.
+Generally, if any claim is found admissible, its merits are dealt with in the same judgment.
+In final judgments the court makes a declaration that a contracting state has (or has not) violated the convention in respect of each admissible claim, and in case of violation may order the contracting state to pay material and/or moral damages and the legal expenses incurred in domestic courts and the court in bringing the case.

 The court's judgments are public and must contain reasons justifying the decision.
 Article 46 of the convention provides that contracting states undertake to abide by the court's final decision.
 On the other hand, advisory opinions are, by definition, non-binding.
 The court has to date decided consistently that under the convention it has no jurisdiction to annul domestic laws or administrative practices which violate the convention.

 The Committee of Ministers of the Council of Europe is charged with supervising the execution of the court's judgments.
 The Committee of Ministers oversees the contracting states' changes to their national law in order that it is compatible with the convention, or individual measures taken by the contracting state to redress violations.
 Judgments by the court are binding on the respondent states concerned and states usually comply with the Court's judgments.

 Chambers decide cases by a majority.
 Any judge who has heard the case can attach to the judgment a separate opinion.
 This opinion can concur or dissent with the decision of the court.
-In case of a tie in voting, the President has the casting vote.
+In case of a tie in voting, the president has the casting vote.

 Exhaustion of domestic remedies

 Article 35 of the European Convention on Human Rights establishes as a precondition on referral to the European Court of Human Rights, the exhaustion of domestic remedies.
 This condition is the consequence of the subsidiary jurisdiction of the supranational court, which monitors the application of the convention and seeks to eradicate human rights violations.
-The applicant must establish the inability of the national courts to remedy the breaches, by exercising the appropriate remedies effective and adequate, and in substance alleging a violation of the Convention.
+The applicant must establish the inability of the national courts to remedy the breaches, by exercising the appropriate effective and adequate remedies, and in substance alleging a violation of the Convention.

+Interim measures

+Rule 39 of the Rules of the Court permits the ECtHR to "indicate to the parties any interim measure which they consider should be adopted in the interests of the parties or of the proper conduct of the proceedings."
+Interim measures are binding and afford litigants temporary protections on an expedited basis, although the ECtHR has chosen to only impose them in cases concerning imminent danger to life and limb.
+Such measures are often deployed to prevent extradition or expulsion to countries with inadequate human rights guarantees, whereas requests to prevent potentially damaging publications or property seizures seldom elicit similar responses.